Hughie Campbell: The Boys, Herogasm, and Highland Laddie (2006–2011)

-Early on, Hughie's inexperience has resulted in him becoming hesitant in his actions.
+Early on, Wee Hughie's inexperience has resulted in him becoming hesitant in his actions.
 Shortly after his first combat experience, which results in his accidental killing of Blarney Cock, he becomes extremely worried about repeating the action, which nearly results in the escape of Swingwing in a subsequent operation.
 He also would become gradually disgusted with Butcher's easy willingness to torture their enemies and the others' lack of caring about it.
-As the series progressed, and the bloodshed gradually increased, Hughie would also grow angry with Butcher's dismissal of the constant violence ("big boys' rules") used in their operations.
+As the series progressed, and the bloodshed gradually increased, Wee Hughie would also grow angry with Butcher's dismissal of the constant violence ("big boys' rules") used in their operations.

 Despite his distaste with the antics he observes while a member of the Boys, he has developed a pair of close relationships within the community.
-He has made friends with the Russian hero Vas and, unknowingly, the super-heroine Annie "Starlight" January, the latter with whom he develops a romantic relationship, causing Butcher to wonder, upon his discovery of the relationship, if Hughie was working for Vought-American.
-After becoming assured that he wasn't, Butcher decides to sabotage their relationship up by setting Hughie up to see footage of Annie's "induction" into the Seven.
+He has made friends with the Russian hero Vas and, unknowingly, the super-heroine Annie "Starlight" January, the latter with whom he develops a romantic relationship, causing Butcher to wonder, upon his discovery of the relationship, if Wee Hughie was working for Vought-American.
+After becoming assured that he wasn't, Butcher decides to sabotage their relationship up by setting Wee Hughie up to see footage of Annie's "induction" into the Seven.
 Unable to cope with the knowledge, he angrily breaks off the relationship, only to suffer guilt over his verbal abuse with her; the two reconciled and got back together.
 He finally comes clean to her in #55 about his work, and begs her to leave and hide for her safety when the conflict between the Boys and Vought escalates.

-Hughie is viewed as a genuinely decent guy by most people who know him, and he has several times risked himself to try to help people who were vulnerable or victimized: his rage over Swingwing callously killing a young man in #10, his attempts to save G-Wiz, and trying to fight the horrifically powerful Malchemical to defend Superduper in #43.
+Wee Hughie is viewed as a genuinely decent guy by most people who know him, and he has several times risked himself to try to help people who were vulnerable or victimized: his rage over Swingwing callously killing a young man in #10, his attempts to save G-Wiz, and trying to fight the horrifically powerful Malchemical to defend Superduper in #43.
 Butcher was confused and irritated by the latter incidents, as he had advised him several times that the superhuman population largely does not care about normal people and are not worth his concern.
-The "Highland Laddie" miniseries had Hughie feeling discontent that, unlike Butcher, he isn't a hard man, but he seems incapable of being one.
+The Highland Laddie miniseries had Wee Hughie feeling discontent that, unlike Butcher, he isn't a hard man, but he seems incapable of being one.
 Annie would later tell him that he is just too nice because of his upbringing, but that this doesn't make him any less of a man.

-In Herogasm #3, he is sexually assaulted by Black Noir.
+In Herogasm #3, he is sexually assaulted by Black Noir when the Boys infiltrated the titular event.
 While left shocked and sickened over it, he does not say what happened to the other Boys until much later in time.
 Due to the fact the confession is timed right after their Flatiron Building office was attacked, it was largely met with indifference.